ibm-cloud-docs/Cloudant/guides/transactions.md

 customer details,
 purchased products,
 and delivery tracking information.
-Relational databases offer high consistency meaning that application developers can build their applications to a database's strengths, including using joins between collections, enumerations to record the state of an object, and database transactions to guarantee atomic operations.
+Relational databases offer high consistency, which means that application developers can build their applications to a database's strengths.
+This practice includes using joins between collections, enumerations to record the state of an object, and database transactions to guarantee atomic operations.

 {{site.data.keyword.cloudantfull}} favors availability over consistency.
-It is a high-availability,
+It's a high-availability,
 fault-tolerant,
-distributed database that is eventually consistent.
-This gives the advantage that the customer's shopping service is always available and scalable enough to cope with multiple users making purchases at the same time.
+distributed database that is eventually consistent, which means the customer's shopping service is always available and scalable enough to cope with many users who make purchases at the same time.
-This means that your application can utilize {{site.data.keyword.cloudant_short_notm}}'s strengths and not treat it like a relational database.
+With that in mind, your application can leverage {{site.data.keyword.cloudant_short_notm}}'s strengths and not treat it like a relational database.

-The discussion in this topic outlines some of the factors involved in building an e-commerce system that takes advantage of {{site.data.keyword.cloudant_short_notm}}'s strengths, using concepts that are applicable to many other domains, such as:
+This discussion outlines some of the factors that are involved in building an e-commerce system that takes advantage of {{site.data.keyword.cloudant_short_notm}}'s strengths, by using concepts that are applicable to many other domains, such as:

 -   Using multiple documents to represent the state of a purchase,